 The Keyboard – Lots Of Opportunities

-All instruments with piano keys are in fact keyboard instruments, but the musical keyboard word has become the common name for electronic instruments like synthesizers, portable keyboards and digital pianos.
+All instruments with piano keys are keyboard instruments, but the musical keyboard word has become the common name for electronic instruments like synthesizers, portable keyboards, and digital pianos.

 This wide range of keyboard instruments gives the keyboard player a lot of opportunities.
-If you prefer to play weighted piano keys, a digital piano is the thing.
-If you like fat synth sounds or a lot of effects, a synthesizer is the instrument for you.
+If you prefer to play weighted piano keys, a digital piano is a right choice.
+If you like fat synth sounds or a lot of effects, a synthesizer is an instrument for you.
 The easiest and perhaps funniest keyboard to play is the portable keyboard.
 Portable keyboards are easy to place, bring and play.
-You can also play catchy rhythms and music styles along with your own musical tones.
+You can also play catchy rhythms and music styles along with your musical tones.

 Pros & Cons

-Personally, I play both piano and keyboard.
-My assessment of what are the pros and cons of either playing the piano or keyboard is based on my experience as a musician, dealer and teacher.
+I play both piano and keyboards.
+My assessment of what are the pros and cons of either playing the piano or keyboard is based on my experience as a musician, music dealer, and teacher.
 All information is meant to help you choose the type of instrument you want to learn how to play.

 Playing the Piano: